trisdoan/purchase-workflow/purchase_vendor_promotion/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows you to visualise the start and end date of a vendor promotion during replenishment.
+This module allows you to visualise the start and end date of a vendor promotion during replenishment, in `Inventory > Operations > Replenishment` or `Inventory > Configuration > Products > Reordering Rules`.
 A vendor price is considered as a promotion if product supplier info is flagged as a `promotion`.
-Besides, reodering rules are automatically assigned with the vendor promotion.
+If "Buy" is chosen as the Preferred Route, the vendor having the best active or upcoming promotion for the product will be automatically chosen.
+If no promotion is available, then first vendor will be chosen.

 **Table of contents**